Floyd Skloot

-Early life and family
+Early life and education

-Floyd Skloot was born July 6, 1947 in Brooklyn, New York.
+Floyd Skloot was born July 6, 1947, in Brooklyn, New York.
 His parents were Harry and Lillian, née Rosen.
 Skloot received a B.A from Franklin & Marshall College in Lancaster, Pennsylvania and an M.A. in English at Southern Illinois University, where he studied with the Irish poet Thomas Kinsella.
 In 2006, Franklin & Marshall College awarded him an Honorary Doctor of Humane Letters degree.
 After living in New York and places in the Midwest, Skloot moved to Portland, Oregon in 1984.
 He worked as a public policy analyst for 16 years.
-He first married in 1970 and is the father of nonfiction writer Rebecca Skloot.
-In 1988 he was disabled by neurological damage caused by a virus.
-In the years following this event, his first marriage ended.
-He is now married to Beverly Hallberg.
-Skloot and Hallberg live in Oregon.

-Career as author
+Personal life

-Skloot is the author of 20 books, including the memoirs In the Shadow of Memory, (2003) A World of Light, (2005), The Wink of the Zenith: The Shaping of a Writer's Life (2008), and Revertigo: An Off-Kilter Memoir (2014).
-His memoir, In the Shadow of Memory, gained high praise in a review by Julia Keller, who said "the glory of Skloot's prose is that, even when it is lush and seemingly digressive, it is ruggedly specific."
+Skloot's memoir In the Shadow of Memory gained high praise in a review by Julia Keller, who said "the glory of Skloot's prose is that, even when it is lush and seemingly digressive, it is ruggedly specific."
 Her only criticism was his reliance on experts other than himself, as his "insights are not available in textbooks or seminars.
 And they grace this powerful and anguished book, this elegy to a lost mind."

 The next memoir, A World of Light, was reviewed by Mark Essig, who noted that the series of essays covered Skloot's present life, visiting his mother who is altered by Altzheimer's Disease, and recollecting his own childhood events, demonstrates that "Skloot knows something of grace, but he has left failure far behind.
 He has painstakingly rebuilt his life and his art, shaping the experience of crippling illness into dazzling literature."
 A subsequent memoir, Revertigo: An Off-Kilter Memoir, comprising 14 essays previously published in literary journals, evoked praise from Suzanne Koven, who says that "His essays weave smoothly through pivotal episodes in his life as a son, father, reader, writer, husband, and patient."
 Another reviewer, Claire Dederer, praises the last portion of the book which focuses directly on the physical experience of vertigo, saying it is "an elegant meditation on balance, aging, helplessness, dependency and, especially, love."
 She does not find that the metaphor of vertigo works well for the entire book.

 His recent poetry collections are The End of Dreams (2006), The Snow's Music (2008), and Approaching Winter (2015), all from Louisiana State University Press; Close Reading (2014) from Eyewear Publishing in the UK; and Selected Poems: 1970-2005 from Tupelo Press (2008).